MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -PublicFqdn

-Specifies a FQDN for the site system for use on the Internet.
+Specify an FQDN for the site system to use on the internet.

 ```yaml
 Type: String